Licensing and Certification

 Licensed Professional Counselor

-The State Department of Connecticut, Department of Public Health, accepts applications for licensure as a Professional Counselor in Connecticut.
-To date there are no such licensure designation in New York State.
+The Connecticut Department of Public Health, accepts applications for licensure as a Professional Counselor.
 Criteria for consideration for licensure as a professional counselor includes:

 - Successful completion of 60 graduate semester hours in the discipline of professional counseling at a regionally accredited institution of higher education, which includes the core and clinical curriculum of the Council for Accreditation of Counseling and Related Educational Programs (CACREP) (Western's program is CACREP approved).
 At least 42 of the graduate credits must be an earned a master's degree from a regionally accredited institution with a major deemed to be in professional counseling by NBCC.